async-mpi-benchmarks/interpol/README.md

 - `MPI_Iscatter`.

 At the moment, **Interpol Trace Analyzer** only support the `MPI_COMM_WORLD` communicator (support for user-defined communicators is planned in the future).
-Although only `MPI_Init` has been redefined, the library is thread-safe.

 Currently, the library has been tested with the following MPI implementations:
 - [OpenMPI](https://www.open-mpi.org/);